k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/03_Invoking_a_web_service.md

 Using the training materials and examples covered so far:

-1. `Create a new version for **wsGetCustomer** which will enhance the current functionality:`
+1. Create a new version for **wsGetCustomer** which will enhance the current functionality:

-   1. `Return the Customer's details icluding their contracts and associated subscribers.
+   1. Return the Customer's details icluding their contracts and associated subscribers.
 The reponse should returned based on SUBSCRIBER.VIP_STATUS.
-Only the Customer full name should appear as part of the response`
+Only the Customer full name should appear as part of the response.

       **Note**, make sure the WS path is the same for both Web Services.

-2. `Question: What is the SSN of Customer 1?`
+2. Question: What is the SSN of Customer 1?

-3. `Question: How many subscribers has Customer 1 with VIP_STATUS "Platinum"?`
+3. Question: How many subscribers has Customer 1 with VIP_STATUS "Platinum"?

-4. `Question: What is the CONTRACT_DESCRIPTION of the Subscriber with VIP_STATUS "Silver" ?`
+4. Question: What is the CONTRACT_DESCRIPTION of the Subscriber with VIP_STATUS "Silver" ?

-5. `Question: Which version of you Web Service will be executed if the version is not set?`
+5. Question: Which version of you Web Service will be executed if the version is not set?

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Solution.png) Solution - Invoking a Web Service